syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 </td>
 <td>
-Resolves row index from the node associated with SfTreeGrid.View.Nodes.
-When the given node is not available in the collection it returns -1.
+Resolves the row index from the node associated with SfTreeGrid.View.Nodes.
+When the given node is not available in the collection, it returns -1.
 </td>
 </tr>
 <tr>